 What is Credit Card Fraud Detection and Prevention?

 “Fraud detection is a set of activities that are taken to prevent money or property from being obtained through false pretenses.”

 Fraud can be committed in different ways and in many industries.
 The majority of detection methods combine a variety of fraud detection datasets to form a connected overview of both valid and non-valid payment data to make a decision.
 This decision must consider IP address, geolocation, device identification, “BIN” data, global latitude/longitude, historic transaction patterns, and the actual transaction information.
 In practice, this means that merchants and issuers deploy analytically based responses that use internal and external data to apply a set of business rules or analytical algorithms to detect fraud.

-Clone transactions are often a popular method of making transactions similar to an original one or duplicating a transaction.
+Clone transactions are popular among the different types of credit card frauds.
+It simply means making transactions similar to an original one or duplicating a transaction.
 This can happen when an organization tries to get payment from a partner multiple times by sending the same invoice to different departments.